bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-06-19-newsletter.md

     address concerns related to routing privacy.
 The proposal has received a moderate amount of positive discussion on the mailing list so far.

+## Breaking Bitcoin

+[Breaking Bitcoin][bb website] was a Bitcoin technology conference that took place in Amsterdam last weekend.
+It was well attended by both Bitcoin protocol developers and applications engineers.
+Videos of the [Saturday][bb sat video] and [Sunday][bb sun video] are available, as are several [transcripts][bb transcripts] by Bitcoin developer Bryan Bishop (kanzure).

+The following talks may be of particular interest to readers of the Bitcoin Optech newsletter:

+- [**Breaking Bitcoin Privacy**][bb belcher video] - [Chris Belcher][],
+  creator of coinjoin implementation Joinmarket, gave an overview of privacy in Bitcoin.
+Belcher has previously written a [literature review on privacy][belcher privacy review], and this very accesible talk touched on many of the topics in that review.
+He started by explaining why privacy is important in Bitcoin, described some commonly-used heuristics used by chain analysis companies to link Bitcoin addresses and transactions, and demonstrated how coinjoins and payjoins can be used to break those heuristics and thwart chain analysis.
+He finished by talking about how layer 2 technologies such as LN have the potential to improve privacy since they remove privacy-leaking data from the blockchain.
+  ([transcript][bb belcher transcript]).

+- [**Bitcoin Build System Security**][bb dong video] - Chaincode Labs engineer [Carl Dong][] gave a pre-recorded presentation on build security in Bitcoin Core and then answered audience questions over video link.
+Dong's talk addressed the question: "If I download a Bitcoin Core executable from bitcoincore.org, how can I know what code I'm running?"
+The Bitcoin Core project currently uses reproducible [gitian][] builds to ensure that the built binary corresponds to the source code, but Dong explains that _reproducibility is not enough_---if the reproducible build toolchain uses precompiled binaries, then those toolchain binaries could be compromised and used to undetectably insert malicious code into the compiled binary.
+Dong went on to describe _reproducible_ and _bootstrappable_ builds, where the number of precompiled binaries used in the toolchain is reduced to a minimum, and he gave an update on his project to integrate [guix][] (pronounced 'geeks') builds into Bitcoin Core to minimize trust in the build toolchain. ([transcript][bb dong transcript]).

+- [**Secure Protocols on bip-taproot**][bb nick video] - Blockstream engineer [Jonas Nick][] gave an update on some of the work he and his colleagues have been doing to build secure protocols using schnorr signatures and the taproot construction.
+He started by explaining how the proposed [bip-taproot][] works ([more background][bg taproot]) and then explained some practical considerations when building protocols using schnorr/taproot: external signers that can't leak private keys through nonce bias, key aggregation and threshold signatures using Musig, and blind schnorr signatures.
+As the schnorr/taproot proposal develops and (maybe) approaches activation, companies that wish to take advantage of the new functionality offered by the proposal need to consider these practical aspects of building secure products and protocols. ([transcript][bb nick transcript]).

+- [**Extracting Seeds from Hardware Wallets**][bb guillemet video] - Ledger CSO [Charles Guillemet][] gave an eye-opening talk about security issues with several hardware wallets on the market.
+He spoke about previously-revealed exploits that he and his team have discovered, as well as new exploits for which he didn't give the method in order to protect users.
+The attacks described used a mixture of physical access, side-channels, and exploiting insecure cryptography implementations.
+This was a fascinating talk for anyone working with or using hardware wallets to protect their Bitcoin.
+  ([transcript][bb guillemet transcript]).

+- [**Cryptographic Vulnerabilities in Threshold Wallets**][bb shlomovits video] -
+  One of the most hotly-anticipated aspects of schnorr signatures is the ability to implement key aggregation and threshold signature schemes.
+  Similar schemes are possible (although much more complex to implement) using the ECDSA signing algorithm which is currently used in Bitcoin.
+ZenGo co-founder [Omer Shlomovits][] described some of those ECDSA key-aggregation and threshold signature schemes and showed how many of the implementations for those schemes contained bugs due to faulty assumptions when optimizing the algorithms. (no transcript available).

 ## Bech32 sending support